netlab-hfd/dqlite-demo/README.md

 # DQLite Demo Application
-This Repository contains the example application from [go-dqlite](https://github.com/canonical/go-dqlite), packaged as a container image with a compose file for convenience.
+This repository contains a containerized version of the [go-dqlite](https://github.com/canonical/go-dqlite) demo application.
+It showcases DQLite’s clustering and failover behavior through a simple key-value store, packaged with Docker Compose for convenience.

+- DQLite is a lightweight, distributed SQLite database with Raft-based replication for fault tolerance.

 ## Getting started

+### Prerequisites
+To run this demo, you need the following requirements on your machine:

+- Git must be installed
+- [Docker](https://www.docker.com/get-started/) or [Podman](https://podman.io/docs/installation) must be installed

+### Setup
 To run the demo, clone the repository by running
 ```bash
 git clone https://github.com/netlab-hfd/dqlite-demo.git